cbrgm/countdown.nvim/README.md

 The following user commands are available for starting, stopping, resuming, and resetting the countdown timer:

 ```
-" Start the countdown for a specified number of minutes
+" Start/Reset the countdown for a specified number of minutes
-:Countdown start minutes
+:CountdownStart minutes

 " Stop the countdown if it is currently running
-:Countdown stop
+:CountdownStop

 " Resume the countdown if it is currently stopped
-:Countdown resume

-" Reset the countdown with a specified number of minutes
-:Countdown reset minutes
+:CountdownResume

 ```

 ## Default Configuration